edunuzzi/go-xrate/README.md

 # Go-xrate

-Small lib for getting cryptocurrency rates from several Exchanges around the world.
+Small lib for fetching cryptocurrency rates from several Exchanges around the world.

 Released under the terms of the [MIT LICENSE](LICENSE).